Do trans justice groups need to be non-profits to succeed?

 What about donors who need their contribution to be tax-deductible?

 Donors who need their contribution to be tax-deductible can still give to TJFP via our Collective Action Fund at Tides Foundation.
-This is a donor-advised fund, which is like having a philanthropic bank account at a public charity.
+This fund is like having a philanthropic bank account at a public charity.
 When donors contribute this way, they are eligible for a tax deduction because Tides Foundation is a public charity.

 Why re-invent the wheel?